Santa Monica Talent

 Find out more about the author of this article, Ell Seder on LinkedIn.

-Subscribe to our weekly newsletter for all the latest FinTech news
+Subscribe to our weekly newsletter for more Rise stories and all the latest FinTech news